data-house/pdf-text-extractor/README.md

 > **warning** The processing is performed synchronously

-The response is a JSON with the extracted text splitted in chunks.
+The response is a JSON with the extracted text organized into typed nodes, making it easy to navigate and understand the different components of a document.
 In particular, the structure is as follows:
+- `category`: A string specifying the node category, which is `doc`
+- `content`: A list of `page` nodes representing the pages within the document.

+Each page node contains the following information:
+- `category`: A string specifying the node category, which is `page`.
+- `attributes`: A list containing attributes of the page.
+Currently, it includes only `page`, the number of the node page.
-- `text`: The list of chunks, each composed by:
+- `content`: A list of chunk each representing a segment of text extracted from the page.

+In particular, each `content` contains the following information:
+  - `role`: The role of the chunk in the document (e.g., _heading_, _body_, etc.)
   - `text`: The text extracted from the chunk.
-    - `metadata`: A json with additional information regarding the chunk.
+  - `marks`: A list of marks that characterize the text extracted from the chunk.
-- `fonts`: The list of fonts used in the document.
+  - `attributes`: A list containing attributes of the chunk, currently including:
+    - A list of `bounding_box` attributes that contain the text.
+Each bounding box is identified by 4 coordinated:
+    `min_x`,`min_y`, `max_x`, `max_y` and `page`, which is the page number where the bounding box is located.

+The `marks` of the chunks contains:
+- `category`: the type of the mark, which can be: `bold`, `italic`, `textStyle`, `link`

+If the mark type is `textStyle`, it includes additional attributes:
+- `font`: An object representing the font of the text chunk.
-Each font is represented by `name`, `id`, `is-bold`, `is-type3` and `is-italic`.
+Each font is represented by `name`, `id`, and `size`.
 Available only using `pdfact` driver.
-- `colors`: The list of colors used in the document.
+- `color`: Which is the color of the text chunk.
 Each color is represented by `r`, `g`, `b` and `id`.
 Available only using `pdfact` driver.

-The `metadata` of each chunk contains the following information:
-- `page`: The page number from which the chunk has been extracted.
-- `role`: The role of the chunk in the document (e.g., _heading_, _body_, etc.)
-- `positions`: A list of bounding box containing the text.
-Each bounding box is identified by 4 coordinated: `minY`, `minX`, `maxY` and `maxX`.
-- `font`: The font of the chunk.
-- `color`: The color of the chunk.
+if the mark category is `link`, it provides the `url` of the link.

 ### Error handling